EcmaTC53/lexicon/src/lexicon.md

 <dd>The supposition that specifying a minimal API surface for base classes allows for greatest value realization and a reduced risk of painting oneself into a corner.
 A concept based on conversations around EcmaScript classes.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Glossary/Method">Method</a>
 <dd>A function which is a property of an object.
+<dt>Microcontroller (MCU)
+<dd>A Microcontroller is a single integrated circuit with one or more CPUs, memory and programmable input/output.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Glossary/Mixin">Mixin</a>
 <dd>A class or interface in which some or all of its methods and/or properties are unimplemented, requiring that another class or interface provide the missing implementations.
 Mixins extend a class.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import">Module</a>